licheng0794/licheng0794/README.md

 ## 👋 About Me

-I am a seasoned Data Scientist and Machine Learning Engineer with over 10 years of experience in end-to-end ML system design, scalable deployment, and MLOps.
+I am a seasoned Data Scientist and Machine Learning Engineer with over 10 years of experience in end-to-end ML system design, scalable deployment, Agentic AI and MLOps.
 I hold a PhD in Machine Learning & Artificial Intelligence and have published in top-tier conferences.
 My expertise spans classical & deep learning, generative AI, Azure AI/ML, and production-grade APIs with FastAPI.

 - 📍 Melbourne, VIC, Australia
 - 📧 lichengxlxl@gmail.com | 📞 +61 420 714 881
-- 🎓 PhD (Deakin University), MEng (Huazhong University), BE (China Central Normal University)
+- 🎓 PhD (Deakin University, Australia)

 ---